 I made the glass curve firing the flat glass with enamels.
 The design requires three firings to archive the depth of colour and detail.

-The wooden base has a matte gold finish and is fitted with an LED light source, cable and plug.
+The reclaimed oak base is fitted with an LED light source, cable and plug.

 The base is made specifically for this glass locally by a craftsman in Deerness.

 Here’s what Orkney.com say about my favourite beach in Orkney.